 Does caffeine raise your blood pressure?

-For individuals with high-normal blood pressure or diagnosed hypertension, however, caffeine seems to raise their levels to a much greater degree than those with normal readings.
+For individuals with high-normal blood pressure or diagnosed hypertension, caffeine seems to raise their levels to a much greater degree than those with normal readings.
 It’s also been noted that caffeine has a stronger blood pressure increasing effect in men who are overweight or older than 70 years old.
 To mitigate this effect, it’s recommended that these folks try to avoid caffeine.

 For reference, classification of blood pressure is as follows (in mmHg or millimeters of mercury):

 - Normal — systolic: less than 120; and diastolic: less than 80